WarioWare: Twisted!

 WarioWare: Twisted!
-(Note: Known in Japan as Mawaru Made in Wario (まわる メイドインワリオ, Mawaru Meido in Wario)) is a video game for the Game Boy Advance, developed by Nintendo SPD with Intelligent Systems and published by Nintendo.
+(Note: Known in Japan as Mawaru Made in Wario (まわる メイドインワリオ, Mawaru Meido in Wario)) is an action video game developed by Nintendo and Intelligent Systems and published by Nintendo for the Game Boy Advance.
 It was released on October 14, 2004 in Japan; May 19, 2005 in Australia; and May 23, 2005 in North America.
-The third game in the WarioWare series and the seventh in the Wario series overall, Twisted! was the last Wario game to be released on a Game Boy family system.
+The third game in the WarioWare series and the seventh in the Wario series overall, Twisted! was the last Wario game to be released on a Game Boy family system, having been released after the launch of the Nintendo DS outside of Japan.

 Wario and his friend Dr. Crygor invent Game Boy Advance games and units that only react when tilted around.
 The game follows the WarioWare formula with a variety of games that last for only a few seconds.
 The cartridge utilizes a gyro sensor and players must spin and twist in order to play the games.

 Twisted! was critically acclaimed and has won numerous awards.
 Reviewers found the gyro sensor to be innovative and adding to the gameplay aspect.

 It is one of only two Game Boy Advance games to include force feedback, the other being Drill Dozer.

 Gameplay

 Twisted follows a similar format to its predecessor, WarioWare, Inc.: Mega Microgames!, in which players must play through a series of "microgames"; short minigames that require the player to understand and clear its objective within a few seconds.
 Twisted! features unique gameplay thanks to its built-in gyro sensor, which detects the rotation of the handheld system.
 As such, many of the microgames require the player to physically rotate the system in order to clear.
 For example, players may have to empty a bin's contents, steer a plane, or guide something through a maze.
 Microgames become more complex as the game progresses, with later microgames requiring more time to complete, sometimes requiring the player to fully rotate their system.
+In each stage, microgames appear consecutively, presenting the player with a simple prompt with which to clear the microgame.
+Failing a microgame, either by losing the game or running out of time, one of four lives will be deducted, with the stage ending once the player runs out of lives.

 This game changes the scoring from the other WarioWare titles.
 Previously, the score was the number of games that were played, but Twisted only counts the number of games that the player won.
 Failing a microgame does not delay the boss stage.
 The game features items called "souvenirs", which are unlocked after boss stages in story mode.
 Records, musical instruments, figurines, games, and many quirky items are possible to unlock.